yr542/Scientific_Code_Repository/README.md

 # Scientific Code Repository

-This repository contains a collection of scripts I have developed during my time in previous research labs.
+This repository contains a collection of some of the scripts I have worked on during my time in previous research labs.
 These scripts are made available freely for use by the scientific and research community.

 Please note that my DEXseq, DESeq2 script, and REDItools pipeline are not currently included in this repository.